Let’s get started! Day 1.

 We foster a community and family-like environment.
 Each student is treated equally.
 Regardless of rank (there are etiquettes that we do follow, however).
 And as such, there is no bullying.
 No coercion.
 No bad behaviour.
 No acts of aggression outside the normal bounds of training.
 Respect for one another is of utmost importance.
 In other words, play nice.

 • How to be a good training partner.
-Jiu-Jitsu has roots in honour and tradition of respect for your Sensei/Professor, instructors and each other.
+Jiu-Jitsu has roots in the honour and tradition of respect for your Sensei/Professor, instructors and each other.
 Dojo etiquette includes:

 • no shoes on the mats, no jewelry, rings, watches etc.